 This is the go-to for personal trainers without a doubt.
 There are so many features packed in My PT Hub that it’s clear to see why they market themselves as an industry leader.
 Alongside being able to effectively track clients and their progress down to the fine details, and taking payments for sessions, is the ability to create bespoke workout plans.
 At your fingertips is a bank of 7,500 exercise videos and you’re also able to use your own custom exercises, perfect for those who want complete control of the sessions they deliver.

-For both Gymcatch and My PT Hub, you can take advantage of an exclusive discount by visiting our Platinum Partners page.
+For both Gymcatch and My PT Hub, you can take advantage of an exclusive discount by visiting our graduate offers and discounts page.

 Budget and Financing